15 Activities for Toddlers at Home

 Indoor Activities for Toddlers at Home

-Edible playdough
+Edible Playdough

 Instead of buying artificial play dough, you can use wheat flour, water, and food coloring to make yours.

-Painting and coloring
+Painting and Coloring

 Children love coloring and painting, even though it can get pretty messy.
 Sensory activities that engage their creativity are excellent.
-Provide assorted water paints, papers, and crayons for your little ones to use.

-Allow them to paint and color different objects of their choice.
-Paints can be messy so ensure the play space and surfaces are lined with paper to minimize the mess.
+Paints can be messy, so ensure the play space and surfaces are lined with paper to minimize the mess.
 Alternatively, you can set up a place on the balcony for them to have all the fun.

-Use Glue to make Art
+Use Glue to Make Art

 If you help them to apply the glue, they can stick rice, oatmeal, and other particles to make patterns.